 CNSC's response to COVID-19

 We’re carrying out our regulatory work during the pandemic while respecting physical distancing and other restrictions.
-The next Commission meeting scheduled for June 17-18 will be held virtually and will be accessible via webcast for the public.
-Presenters and Commission members will be participating remotely.
+The Commission meeting scheduled for June 17-18 was held virtually and was accessible via webcast for the public.
+Presenters and Commission members participated remotely.

 Due to the impacts of COVID-19, the nuclear industry is requesting regulatory flexibility for some ongoing training and certification requirements.
 We’re reviewing each request for extension on a case-by-case basis – safety is our top priority.